pri22296/beautifultable/README.rst

 **************************************************************************

-This Package provides BeautifulTable class for easily printing tabular data in a visually appealing ASCII format to a terminal.
+This Package provides BeautifulTable class for easily printing tabular data in a visually appealing format to a terminal.

 Features included but not limited to: